tellecoin/tellecoin-source/README.md

 http://www.tellecoin.org

 Copyright (c) 2009-2014 Bitcoin Developers
-Copyright (c) 2011-2014 TelleCoin Developers
+Copyright © 2017-2022 The TelleCoin developers

 What is TelleCoin?
 ----------------